quantiacs/documentation/en/source/quick_start/quick_start.md

 #### 1. Preparations

-At first one needs to prepare the workspace - load data and libraries
+The first step consists in preparing the workspace: import needed libraries and load data:

 ```python
 import qnt.data as qndata